Busan Street Food

 Haemul Pajeon / Seafood Pancake

 The Hotteok / Sweet Pancake is a popular Korean dessert pancake pastry, whose versatility has generated many variations.
-The traditional version features a fluffy soft dough pocket made from all-purpose flour / wheat flour, water, milk, sugar, and baking yeast, filled with a warm, sweet syrup of brown sugar, cinnamon powder, and chopped peanuts.
+The traditional version features a fluffy soft dough pocket made from all-purpose flour / wheat flour, water, milk, sugar, and baking yeast, filled with a rich syrup of brown sugar or honey.
+This carries a bready floral honeyed sweet flavour.
+Sometimes, cinnamon powder is added for additional sweet spice flavour.
 In Busan, Yeongnam, South Korea, the locals favour a version filled with honey, pine nuts, and pumpkin seeds.
+This carries a gentle crunch to texture with bready floral honeyed earthy nutty sweet savoury flavour.
 Other popular fillings include sweet potato, red bean paste, or chocolate chips.

 Hotteok / Sweet Pancake